ceperman/tetherd/README.md

 **Smart Lock Security***: If an alert isn’t muted within your chosen time limit, your phone automatically locks to protect your private data.

 **On-Demand Proximity Radar***: Lost your buddy in a crowd?
+In a supermarket?
 Fire up the low-energy proximity screen to actively track if their phone is getting closer or further away, without draining your battery in the background.

 ### How it works